cminter2016/how-to-code-samples/line-following-robot/java/README.md

 ## Adding the program to Intel® System Studio IoT Edition

- ** The following screenshots are from the Alarm clock sample, however the technique for adding the program is the same, just with different source files and jars.
+ ** The following screenshots are from the alarm clock sample, however the technique for adding the program is the same, just with different source files and jars.

 Open Intel® System Studio IoT Edition.
 It will start by asking for a workspace directory; choose one and then click OK.